Zigrasimecia: Taxonomic history

 Z. tonsora photomicrograph, showing the clypeal and mandibular structures.

 Zigrasimecia tonsora is only known from a single specimen, the holotype, specimen number JZC Bu-159.
 At the time of description, the specimen was residing in the private collection of James Zigras and only available for study through the American Museum of Natural History.
 The solitary adult fossil is composed of a mostly-complete dealate adult female which has been preserved as an inclusion in transparent chunks of deep yellow and relatively clear Burmese amber.
 The amber specimen was recovered from deposits in Kachin State, 100 km west of Myitkyina town in Myanmar.
 Burmese amber has been radiometrically dated using U-Pb isotopes, yielding an age of approximately 99 million years old, close to the Albian – Cenomanian boundary.
 The fossil was first studied by palaeoentomologists Phillip Barden and David Grimaldi, both of the AMNH.
 Barden and Grimaldi's 2013 type description of the new genus and species was published in the online journal Zootaxa.
 The genus name Zigrasimecia is a patronym which was coined as a combination of James Zigras' last name and -mecia which is a commonly used suffix in ant generic names.
-The specific epithet tonsora was derived from a combination of the Latin words tonsor meaning "barber" or "hairdresser" and oris meaning "mouth", in reference to the ants' mouthparts bearing combs and brushes.
-Zigrasimecia is one of seven ant species described from Burmese amber and one of the five Burmese amber species placed in Sphecomyrminae or incertae sedis.
-The other sphecomyrmin species are: Haidomyrmex cerberus, Haidomyrmex scimitarus, Haidomyrmex zigrasi, and Gerontoformica orientalis.
+They are known as iron-maiden ants in reference to their densely spiked mouthparts, reminiscent of an iron maiden torture device, that were likely used to trap prey.

 In Barden and Grimaldi's article, the authors could not sufficiently identify the ant with enough confidence to place it in a subfamily.
 Instead, it was incertae sedis within the Formicidae.
 Although a recent published morphological study provided useful information on the mouthparts of basal ants, placing Cretaceous taxa is still difficult.
 However, synapomorphies (key diagnostic traits) could have been used to attempt to place Zigrasimecia.
 Key synapomorphies for Sphecomyrmine ants include scape (the base segment of the antenna) length; petiole (narrow waist between the thorax and abdomen); and the metapleural gland (secretory glands), as indicated by Barry Bolton's diagnosis.
 The morphology of Z. tonsora shows a variety of autapomorphies (derived traits) not seen in any other ant species, particularly the structure of the mandibles and mesosomal sculpturing.
 Another issue in placing Z. tonsora is that the status of Sphecomyrminae had rarely ever been evaluated (perhaps once) via phylogenetic methodology.
 Due to this, it was possible that the subfamily was not monophyletic.